Sielu-Rooster/RoosterHands/README.md

 ![much professional](https://github.com/Sielu-Rooster/RoosterHands/blob/main/pictures/wiringDiagram.png)

+Make a note of which pins you're connecting to on the Espruino board.
+The firmware is configured with the buttons in a "pull-down" configuration.
+Voltage is supplied to one side of the button and pulled down by the connected pin when the circuit is closed.
+By default, the firmware (below) assumes you're using the following pins:
+- m1 on pin D18
+- m2 on pin D20
+- sUp on pin D22
+- sDn on pin D17
+- outputPin (voltage supply) on pin D19

+This array makes for a clean five-wire ribbon cable with the outputPin in the middle of the wire bundle.
+You can of course change this around to suit your setup, or swap the outputPin for the V+ pin on the board, just make sure to make the appropriate changes in the firmware before flashing!

 For the battery/chip mount, you're going to need some AAA battery terminals.
 I designed the spacing and clips in each battery slot for these: https://www.amazon.com/dp/B07V9G87L9?psc=1&ref=ppx_yo2_dt_b_product_details which clip right in with a bit of force.
 Then just wire up each battery in series, and pass the leads through the included hole in the mount.
 I made the hole a smidge too small, so you may need to drill it out a bit to pass two 1mm leads through.

 The battery mount also has a slot for press-fitting the chip into, although I had to sand down one side slightly to get one of my boards to fit.